-Here’s an exercise to help you explore your principles, raising your self-awareness of what is truly important for you at work.
+Here’s the exercise to help you explore your values, raising your self-awareness of what is truly important for you.

-Imagine that your organisation has afforded you the chance to take a six-month sabbatical, all expenses paid.
+Imagine that you have been afforded the chance to take a six-month sabbatical, all expenses paid.
 Great, eh?

-The only condition is that you may not take any work along on this sabbatical and you will not be permitted to communicate to anyone at your office while you’re away.
+The only condition is that you may not take any work along on this sabbatical and you will not be permitted to communicate to anyone while you’re away.

 Not by email, phone, letter or any other means.
-Just you, a few good books, some music and your family or a friend.
+Just you, a few good books, some music and your headphones.

 After all, you want to be able to come back and find everything has been running well, don’t you?